Am I a Candidate for Breast Reduction? 8 Key Signs

 While beauty and proportion matter, symptoms drive candidacy.
 You may be a strong candidate for breast reduction if one or more of the following significantly affects your quality of life:

-1) Chronic Back, Neck, or Shoulder Pain
+Chronic Back, Neck, and Shoulder Pain

 Pain that is persistent, worsens by day’s end, or requires frequent medication, massage, or physical therapy is a hallmark sign.
 Many patients describe a constant “pulling forward” sensation.